-Water, water with lemon or unsweetened tea replenish mineral reserves and prevent problems with blood circulation.
+Water, water with lemon or unsweetened tea replenishes mineral reserves and prevents problems with blood circulation.

-But stay away from cold drinks – they not only cause abdominal pain but also keep cool for a short time and even increase sweating, as the body is forced to compensate for the large temperature difference.
+But stay away from cold drinks – they cause abdominal pain and keep you cool for a short time and even increase sweating, as the body is forced to compensate for the large temperature difference.

 4. Do not neglect sleep.